Abandoned or Lost Young Animals

 While they may seem to be abandoned, it is common for many mammals to leave their young alone while they forage for food.
 They know where they left their young, so before you handle or remove them, consider the following points:

-- some parents may be aggressive toward people who come into contact with or handle their young
+- some parents may be aggressive toward people who come into contact with and/or handle their young

-- handling the young can put strange smells on their fur.
+- handling the young can transfer strange smells to their fur.
 Some species may reject their young if the scent is wrong

 - moving them to another area can make it harder for the parents to find them and increase the chances of predation.